 With a total of 100 employees, Svensk Handel is represented at seven locations nationwide.

 Today, the industry employs approximately half a million people, and turns 11 percent of Sweden's GDP.
 Commerce is unquestionably a sector with considerable significance for the national economy.

 Every commercial enterprise is welcome to become a member of Svensk Handel.
 Our members benefit from a wide range of support and services to help them in their daily business.
 They also gain access to a broad suite of membership benefits, including insurance, reduced card processing charges and support in the event of legal disputes.

 Svensk Handel acts to improve conditions in the industry by:

 - lobbying decision makers and formers of opinion;

 - contributing towards reduced costs for member companies;

 Svensk Handel acts for a world featuring free trade with no barriers.
 We also seek to highlight the importance of import, ease the regulatory burden on companies and increase state investment in training and research.
 Moreover, we strive to reduce card and cash processing charges.

-Svensk Handel acts as the employers’ party within the industry, tasked with negotiating and reaching collective agreements with trade unions.
-Today, we have 30 central collective agreements in force with 12 different trade unions.
-The three major agreements are Detaljhandelsavtalet (the Retail Trade Agreement), Partihandelsavtalet (the Wholesale Trade Agreement) and Tjänstemannaavtalet (the Officials’ Agreement).
+Svensk Handel acts as the employers' party within the industry, tasked with negotiating and reaching collective agreements with trade unions.
+Today, we have about 20 central collective agreements in force with 12 different trade unions.
+The three major agreements are Detaljhandelsavtalet (the Retail Trade Agreement), Partihandelsavtalet (the Wholesale Trade Agreement) and Tjänstemannaavtalet (the Officials' Agreement).
 These collective agreements regulate wages and employment conditions for thousands of employees.